-The Course Collection (CC) holds copies of essential materials required for modules taught at the University.
-Most are available for loan for six hours during the day and overnight from 16:00, some are for reference only.
+The Course Collection (CC) holds copies of essential reading list materials required for modules taught at the University.
+Most are available for loan until 11:00 the following morning, a few are for reference only.

 University staff and students can ask for items to be transferred into the Collection when they are in heavy demand.
 We also transfer items into the Collection if they have multiple holds.